KensoDev/Kick-the-tires/beginner.md

     - Name should be unique
     - Price can only be a positive number
     - Quanitity can be bigger then 5
-  6. Create the Category model with the following fields:
+  6. Create the "Category" scaffold with the following fields:
     - Name (text)
   7. Run a migration to create the tables for your database
   8. Create the rigth association between the Products model and the Category model with the followin rules: